watem-sedem/watem-sedem/docs/output.rst

 routing_colrow.txt
 ******************

 Tab-delimited table.
-Every row represents a pixel-coordinate (column + row).
+Every row represents a pixel coordinate (column + row).
 The pixels are sorted according to the sequence they are treated in the modelrun: i.e. the first record int the table is the pixel treated first in the modelrun, the last record of the table is the last treated pixel of the modelrun.
-Together with :ref:`routing.txt <routingtxt>` the applied routing of the model run can can be fully reconstructed.
+Together with the :ref:`routing.txt <routingtxt>`, the routing applied by the model can be fully reconstructed.

+This table will only be generated if the model choice ':ref:`write routing table <writerouting>`' is enabled.

 See :ref:`the section on grid coordinates <gridcoordinates>` for more information on the orientation of the rows and columns in this file.